hypermodularity/hypermodularity.com/README.md

 ## Modular Reuse Before Classes

-Developers before object-oriented languages can struggle about why there are so many different separation schemes.
-In 1968, a letter written by Edsger Dijkstra denigrated the popular use of the GOTO statement.
-This paper, illustrated by Pascal and C, led to the era of structured programming languages.
+after era of structured programming languages developers started working with object-oriented languages, today there are so many different separation schemes, so it's easier to make one step forward to functional without some abstarctions such classes.

 Modula and Ada had a module programming structure, just like today's packages or namespaces.

 Object-oriented programming languages became popular when new ways of reusing code were introduced.